arunavdey/LSTMCaps-ADHD/README.md

 Almost all children have behavioral problems.
 They may run around without caring about their surroundings, be incessantly loud, throw tantrums, refuse to wait for anyone else before their turn, and have problems doing their schoolwork.
 At other times, they may not pay attention to anyone else, instead choosing to live in their daydreams, and forgetting to complete all other tasks. <br><br>
 While this is usually the norm for most children, it is more than just a passing trend for some.
 Children with attention deficit hyperactivity disorder (ADHD) have frequent and/or severe behavior difficulties that interfere with their capacity to live regular lives.
 They usually have a lot of difficulty in getting along with other kids, their own family members, and any other passing stranger.
 This difficulty in paying attention also leads to a difficulty in learning.
 This can be very dangerous as some people can be quite impulsive.
 These children are often wrongly branded as just being bad or too impulsive all because they have problems controlling their behaviour.<br><br>
 It is normal to be struggling with focusing and behaving from time to time, but children with ADHD are not able to let go of these issues.
 If left unattended or ignored, these symptoms can carry on and become very severe.
 This can further lead to interference with education, friendships and familial relationships.
-If ADHD gets more critical due to being untreated, it can lead to significant, lifetime problems, getting to extremes that can include having run-ins with the law.<br><br>
+If ADHD gets more critical due to being untreated, it can lead to significant, lifetime problems, getting to extremes that can include having run-ins with the law.<br>

 ######